Hadoop-bigdata/Hadoop/Hadoop-Environment.md

 	```
 	$docker run -ti --name hadoop kiwenlau/hadoop:1.0
-	//
+	//command to run the kiwenlau images
 	```
-	Due to the Hadoop image is out of date, we need to do some update to set up the environment.
+	Due to the Hadoop image is out of date, we need to do some update to set up the environment for our project.

 * 3.2 Update Image